Import/Export

 If you have installed other renderers, these can also be listed here.

-The handling of the color values from the various sources, during display in the viewport, rendering and saving, is affected by the Color Management that you can define in the Project Settings.
+The handling of the color values from the various sources during display in the viewport, rendering and saving is influenced by the Color Management that you can specify in the Scene Presets.
 You can find the relevant information here.
 A basic introduction to the topic can also be found here.

 Show Dialog

-Activate this option if you always want the corresponding dialog to be displayed when importing/exporting.
+If you always want the corresponding dialog to be displayed when importing, activate this option.
 Any changes made in the dialog will always be adopted as the default setting.

 If this option is deactivated, the dialog will be suppressed and will use the properties defined in the default settings.